You have no items in your bag

 On a day-to-day basis, you make hundreds of choices.
 Soup or salad for lunch?
 Roth IRA or traditional IRA?
 White or red wine after the kids go to bed?

-But when it comes to skincare, some choices might be a bit more difficult to make—especially if you’re considering IPL or Fraxel laser treatments.
+But when it comes to skincare, some choices might be a bit more difficult to make—especially if you’re considering a Fraxel laser treatment or IPL treatment.

 So what is the difference between Fraxel and IPL?
-This comparison guide for IPL vs Fraxel will help you choose.
+This comparison guide for Fraxel vs IPL treatments will help you understand and make an informed decision.

 What is Fraxel?